joker-b/botzo/_posts/2021-07-21-Not-a-Flying-Car.md

 ---
 layout: post
-title: "Flying"
+title: "Flying: Film Scans w/Leica Monochrom"
 image:
   path: https://www.botzilla.com/pix2021/bjorke_MonoQuick_LKAB6169.jpg
   thumbnail: https://www.botzilla.com/pix2021/bjorke_MonoQuick_LKAB6169.jpg
 categories: [GearHead]
-tags: [Leica, Contax, Darkroom]
+tags: [Leica, Contax, Darkroom, Zeiss]
 ---

 In the spirit of the <a href="{{ site.baseurl }}{% post_url 2021-05-14-Impatient %}">previous post about impatient film photography,</a> I tried using a "proper" digital camera and macro lens to scan these negatives, rather than a phone.
 Shot them right through the PrintFile page, still in their sleeves -- on very close inspection you can see occasional tiny bubbles and reflections from the transparent sheet.